Bemidji State University

 coordinate and synthetic geometry and generalizing geometric principles from

-a two-dimensional system to a three-dimensional system; |
+a two-dimensional system to a three-dimensional system; | K A | TEACH: Construct a table of the 8

 measurement concepts to be taught in grades K-8: length, area, volume,